openvinotoolkit/openvino/docs/notebooks/237-segment-anything-with-output.rst

 images this can improve runtime when upscaling masks is expensive.

 Combined prompt encoder and mask decoder model has following list of
+inputs:

-inputs: \* ``image_embeddings``: The image embedding from ``image_encoder``.
-Has a batch index of length 1. \* ``point_coords``:
+* ``image_embeddings``: The image embedding from ``image_encoder``.
+Has a batch index of length 1.
-Coordinates of sparse input prompts, corresponding to both point inputs and box inputs.
-Boxes are encoded using two points, one for the top-left corner and one for the bottom-right corner. *Coordinates must already be transformed to long-side 1024.* Has a batch index of length 1. \* ``point_labels``: Labels for the sparse input prompts.
-0 is a negative input point, 1 is a positive input point, 2 is a top-left box corner, 3 is a bottom-right box corner, and -1 is a padding point. \*If there is no box input, a single padding point with label -1 and coordinates (0.0, 0.0) should be concatenated.
+* ``point_coords``: Coordinates of sparse input prompts, corresponding to both point inputs and box inputs.
+Boxes are encoded using two points, one for the top-left corner and one for the bottom-right corner. *Coordinates must already be transformed to long-side 1024.* Has a batch index of length 1.
+* ``point_labels``: Labels for the sparse input prompts.
+0 is a negative input point, 1 is a positive input point, 2 is a top-left box corner, 3 is a bottom-right box corner, and -1 is a padding point.
+* If there is no box input, a single padding point with label -1 and coordinates (0.0,0.0) should be concatenated.

+Model outputs:

-Model outputs: \* ``masks`` - predicted masks resized to original image size, to obtain a binary mask, should be compared with ``threshold`` (usually equal 0.0). \* ``iou_predictions`` - intersection over union predictions \* ``low_res_masks`` - predicted masks before postprocessing, can be used as mask input for model.
+* ``masks`` - predicted masks resized to original image size, to obtain a binary mask, should be compared with ``threshold`` (usually equal 0.0).
+* ``iou_predictions`` - intersection over union predictions
+* ``low_res_masks`` - predicted masks before postprocessing, can be used as mask input for model.

 .. code:: ipython3